 As a university undergraduate, I had gone to the island for the summer to study Chinese.
 And it was by accident that my arrival was just a few days before what I was told was “one of the most important festivals of the year”.

 It was an assault on the senses.
 So much was happening.
 I had never been abroad before.
+In the cobwebs of my memory, those first few days have become something of a blur.

-But I do have a vivid memory of being taken on a long – and crowded – bus ride to a river, which I believe was called Tamsui (淡水), where colorful boat races were taking place.
+But I do have a very vivid memory of being taken on a long – and crowded – bus ride to a river, which I believe was called Tamsui (淡水), where colorful boat races were taking place.

 There was the rhythmic beating of drums and clashing of cymbals and roars from the crowds lining the river’s shores.